What’s New in 2026

 Employee Compensation and Benefits

-Employers aren’t required to pay employees for attending a shift but not working it.
-Employers also aren’t required to pay employees for a minimum number of hours if they don’t work their full shifts.
+Employers aren’t required to pay employees who attend a shift but are sent home right away.
+Employers also aren’t required to pay employees for a minimum number of hours if they don’t work their full shifts because they’re sent home early.
 Employees must be paid for the hours they work.

 The North Carolina Wage and Hour Act lets employers pay employees daily, weekly, bi-weekly, semi-monthly, or monthly.
 Paydays must be regularly scheduled.